The Ravages of Time: Mind games

 Beside military tactics, characters in the manhua engaged in numerous misdirections and feints to confuse and befuddle their enemies, such as deliberately letting their enemy know their next move in a battle, going along with an enemy's plan to gain certain advantages and more.

 Ethics

 A common recurring theme throughout the manhua is that of ethics.
 It questions traditional Chinese views on loyalty and touches on the utilitarian and the moral rights models of ethics.

-Two of the Eight Enigmas, Guo Jia and Jia Xu, as well as Sima Yi and Lü Bu, believed that ending the fighting quickly was the best for the people (a form of negative utilitarianism), regardless of the methods used or how many innocents had to die.
+Two of the Eight Enigmas, Guo Jia and Jia Xu, as well as Sima Yi and Lü Bu, believed that ending the fight quickly was the best for the people (a form of negative utilitarianism), regardless of the methods used or how many innocents had to die.
 As long as the civil war can be ended quickly, it is the best for all the people.

-Zhuge Liang and Xun Yu opposed this line of thinking, maintaining the peace and order brought by adhering to the traditional teachings and through just and benevolent means last longer.
-The conflicts of this two belief system recurred throughout the manhua.
+Zhuge Liang and Xun Yu opposed this line of thinking, maintaining the peace and order brought by adhering to the traditional teachings and through just and benevolent means lasts longer.
+The conflicts between these two belief systems recurs throughout the manhua.